oceantracker/oceantracker/docs/info/how_to/D_output_files.rst

 Load data method, reads the netcdf, grid, and other information needed to plot into a dictionary.
 This is the recommended method for reading track output.
-It uses the case_info file to locate all these files associated with the case with the run.
+It uses the case_info file to locate all these files associated with the case run.

 .. code:: ipython3